lonelycode/Mojo/README.rst

 The project is heavily influenced by Django, developers familiar with django will find some of the conventions in Mojo very familiar.

+*The project `documentation is available courtesy of ReadTheDocs and can be viewed there<http://mojo.readthedocs.org/>_, all documentation is written in Sphinx.*

 Quickstart: Using Mojo for the first time
 =========================================